KaceyGambill/KaceyGambill.github.io/_posts/2023-11-10-alerting-fatigue.md

 ## The Impacts

 Alert fatigue can cause us to overlook or miss the alerts that are actually important.
 Or the engineer might spend their whole day looking into the alerts, not realizing that they are maybe set to be a bit to sensitive.
 I have seen this happen numerous times.
-One engineer will ignore all of them because they are used ot them and in the past most have not been actionable, and the next engineer who is on call will spend their entire shift looking into each alert, when the likely culprit is just normal load.
+One engineer will ignore all of them because they are used to them and in the past most have not been actionable, and the next engineer who is on call will spend their entire shift looking into each alert, when the likely culprit is just normal load.

 The actionable item at this point is adjusting the alert, or cpu/memory requests and limits.

-## Combatting Alert Fatigue
+## Combating Alert Fatigue

 The first thing engineers can and should do is try to make the alerts as simple as possible.
-If there is a noisy alert that is plaguging you today.
+If there is a noisy alert that is plaguing you today.
 Ask yourself:
 - Why is this alerting?
 - Is this actionable?
   - how do I make this actionable? **this should become the new alert**